International Travel Planning Resources

 To obtain an authorization letter:

-- Send an email to Linda Schmidt in the Office of the Vice Provost for International Affairs, (firstname.lastname@example.org) that contains the following information:
+- Send an email to Linda Schmidt in the Office of the Vice Provost for International Affairs, (firstname.lastname@example.org) and copy the Manager of Export Controls at email@example.com, that contains the following information:

 - Your full name and NetID